ainsleyclark/squidge/README.md

 ## Why?

 Image compression in WordPress can be costly, confusing and sometimes just simply don't work.
-We have aimed to simplify the process by requiring the developer to install the required packages.
+We have aimed to simplify the process by requiring the developer to install the required package on the operating system and Squidge does the hard work for you.

 - **IT'S FREE**
 - Unlimited file size, no limits.